JigsawComm: Joint Semantic Feature Encoding and Transmission for Communication-Efficient Cooperative Perception: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We propose \system, a novel communication-efficient CP framework that maximizes the contribution of each transmitted bit to the final perception task, using a jointly trained semantic sparse feature encoder and end-to-end differentiable scheduler. \item We introduce a learned utility proxy and a deterministic, provably optimal top-1 scheduling policy that, effectively eliminates cross-agent redundancy, achieving scalable $\mathcal{O}(1)$ communication cost. \item We extensively evaluate \system on the OPV2V and DAIR-V2X benchmarks, demonstrating comparable or superior accuracy while reducing communication data volume and improving utility-per-byte both by up to over $500\times$ compared to prior methods~\cite{xu2022opv2v, f_cooper, xu2022v2x, hu2022where2comm}, setting the new SOTA for communication-efficient CP.\footnote{ Code available at { \url{https://github.com/WiSeR-Lab/JigsawComm}}.} \item Our results uncover a counterintuitive `more is worse' effect in existing CP fusion backbones, showing that redundant multi-agent features can \emph{degrade} accuracy rather than improve it.
+The top-1-per-cell rule inherently eliminates cross-agent duplication by construction, making the system practical and scalable: the final transmission is a sparse ``jigsaw'' assembled from the best cell-level features across agents, bounding the data-channel cost to $\mathcal{O}(1)$ with respect to the number of agents $N$, compared to $\mathcal{O}(N)$ for naive broadcast.
+Although exchanging the lightweight meta utility maps incurs $\mathcal{O}(N)$ signaling, this overhead is negligible in practice ($<$0.03\,KB per frame).
+The scheduler yields identical decisions on every agent, making it deployable in both centralized (V2I) and decentralized (V2V) modes.
+Our contributions are: \begin{itemize} \item We propose \system, a CP framework that jointly trains a sparse semantic encoder and an end-to-end differentiable scheduler to maximize each transmitted bit's contribution to perception accuracy. \item We introduce a learned, task-aligned utility proxy and a top-1-per-cell scheduling policy that eliminates cross-agent redundancy and bounds data-channel cost to $\mathcal{O}(1)$ with respect to the number of agents. \item We extensively evaluate \system on the OPV2V~\cite{xu2022opv2v} and DAIR-V2X~\cite{yu2022dair} benchmarks, demonstrating SOTA accuracy and 20--500${\times}$ bandwidth reduction compared with prior art (\eg Where2comm, NIPS'22~\cite{hu2022where2comm}; ERMVP, CVPR'24~\cite{Zhang_2024_CVPR}; CoST, ICCV'25~\cite{tang2025cost}).\footnote{ Code available at { \url{https://github.com/WiSeR-Lab/JigsawComm}}.}\looseness=-1 \item Our results uncover a counterintuitive `more is worse' effect in existing CP fusion backbones, showing that redundant multi-agent features can \emph{degrade} accuracy rather than improve it.
 We highlight the need for future CP fusion architectures that can effectively leverage, instead of suffer from, redundancy. \end{itemize}